kelli-gallacher/population-doubling/README.md

 ## &#128300; About

-This script is designed to be a speedy tool to calculate the population doubling level (**PDL**) of cells grown in **two** different conditions,, providing an insight into differences in growth rates.
+This script is designed to be a speedy tool to calculate the population doubling level (**PDL**) of cells grown in **two** different conditions, providing an insight into differences in growth rates.

 In addition to calculation, the script will also generate graphs and perform regression analysis.